awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ## Promoting a read replica to be a DB cluster<a name="AuroraMySQL.Replication.CrossRegion.Promote"></a>

-You can promote an Aurora MySQL Read Replica to a standalone DB cluster\.
-When you promote an Aurora MySQL Read Replica, its DB instances are rebooted before they become available\.
+You can promote an Aurora MySQL read replica to a standalone DB cluster\.
+When you promote an Aurora MySQL read replica, its DB instances are rebooted before they become available\.

-Typically, you promote an Aurora MySQL Read Replica to a standalone DB cluster as a data recovery scheme if the source DB cluster fails\.
+Typically, you promote an Aurora MySQL read replica to a standalone DB cluster as a data recovery scheme if the source DB cluster fails\.

 To do this, first create a read replica and then monitor the source DB cluster for failures\.
 In the event of a failure, do the following: